Processing. Please Wait.

 5. Get an EIN

-An EIN (employer identification number) is the number the IRS will use to identify your business on tax filings.
-It’s similar to a social security number, but for businesses.
+An EIN (employer identification number) is similar to a Social Security number, except for businesses.
+It’s the number the IRS will use to identify your business on tax filings.
 You can get an EIN directly from the IRS for free, either on the IRS website (the fastest way) or by mail.
 If you don’t have a social security number, you’ll need to mail in the paper form.

 When you go to open your Colorado LLC bank account, here’s what you need to bring to the bank: